Skip to main content

 The Student Investment Account is rooted in community engagement and transparency.
 In keeping with this spirit, districts and eligible charter schools are required to post important documents including their SIA plan, budget, and grant agreement to their websites.
 The SIA team shares the following as guidelines for all SIA documents posted to recipient websites:

-• SIA grant agreements should also be maintained on the district website until the full application cycle is completed again in spring 2023.
+• SIA grant agreements should also be maintained on the district website until the full application cycle is completed.
 If the grant agreement is amended, ODE encourages recipients to post it alongside the original grant agreement on the district website.

 Some districts have a Student Success Act/Student Investment Account webpage that is dedicated to posting information about community engagement activities and events, the legislation and the documents referenced above.
 Other districts have a ā€œDocumentsā€ link where these items can be found.
 While districts and eligible charter schools have discretion as to where they post these documents, they should be easily searchable and accessible (one to two clicks away from the main webpage).